My son, age 2, decided to set my wife straight…

 When it comes to succession, I suspect that most of us do a better job for our firms than our families.

-My purpose here isn’t to encourage your family to become the Justice League once a year.
-My purpose is to share some observations that I’ve picked up from watching five male generations interact within my own family.
+Some observations I picked up from watching five male generations interact within my own family.

 You Are Superman – all reality is relative and, at least in a preschooler’s world, adults are endowed with super powers.
 We make food appear, we are HUGE, we can lift heavy objects with ease and we hold sway over every aspect of our young children’s lives.